Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 * Paden-Kahan subproblems 1 to 6 with generalization of subproblem 2
 * Pardos-Gotor subproblems 1 to 4
 * extensions by others, e.g. to support parallel kinematics

+In the first release, the following configurations will be available as robotType templates, where only some basic settings like arm lenghts, angle and speed limits are necessary:
+* robot 6 axis industrial robot
+* CNC 5 axis AC or BC type, Prusa (Pentarod, Open5x) and CoreXY with 5 axes
+* 4 axis palletized robot
+* perhaps 5 bar parallel scara, polar, serial scara, colinear tripteron

+Stewart-Gough is postponed.
+It has a lot of degrees of freedom and is complex to solve.

 # Literature about screw theory